microsoft/vscode-wiki/Roadmap.md

 * [x] Task output in Terminal
 * [x] Bind tasks to keyboard shortcuts
 * [x] Simplify running and managing multiple tasks
-* [x] Simplify the creation of task definitions (e.g. templates similar to launch.json templates)
+* [x] Provide an API for TaskProviders so that extensions can contribute task detection for particular task runners

 ### Performance
 * :runner: Monitor and improve startup time (on-going)